AwaisAslam336/E-Commerce-dummy-website/README.md

 To Use it easly follow these steps...
 1: create a database with name "laravel8"

-(in your porject folder cmd write)
+(in your project folder cmd write)
 2: php artisan serve
 3: php artisan migrate